 Table of Contents

 This chapter presents most of the major concepts behind Squish and provides the information you need to get started using Squish for testing your own applications.
-This tutorial does not discuss all of Squish's features, and those that it does cover are not covered in full detail.
-After reading this tutorial we recommend reading the User Guide (Chapter 13), and at least skimming the API Reference Manual (Chapter 14) and the Tools Reference Manual (Chapter 15), so that you are familiar with all the features that Squish has to offer, even if you don't need to use them all straight away.
+This tutorial only covers a subset of Squish's features—including the most useful and frequently used ones—and those that it does cover are not covered in full detail.
+After reading this tutorial we recommend reading the User Guide (Chapter 15), and at least skimming the Tools Reference Manual (Chapter 16), so that you become familiar with all the features that Squish has to offer, even if you don't need to use them all straight away.

 Whenever we show how to achieve something using the IDE we will always follow with an explanation of how to do the same thing using the command line tools.
 Using an IDE is the easiest and best way to start, but once you build up lots of tests you will want to automate them, (e.g., doing nightly runs of your regression test suite), so it is worth knowing how to use the command line tools since they can be run from batch files or shell scripts.
 (Note that we use the new IDE introduced in Squish 4 throughout the tutorial.
 The old IDE is still packaged with Squish and so is still available; however, we recommend using the new IDE.)

 For this chapter we will use a simple Address Book application as our

 AUT.
 The application is shipped with Squish in